CompuTec/computec-docs/docs/processforce/user-guide/activities-for-processforce-documents.md

 >Note: The Document Type will be set to Batch Master Data, and the Batch Number will be automatically copied into the Document Number field in the Linked Documents tab.

 ---
-Integrating activities with ProcessForce documents in SAP Business One enhances workflow management and ensures that all interactions with business partners are documented and easy to track.
-By linking activities to critical documents such as Manufacturing Orders, Complaints, and Quality Control reports, businesses can streamline their operations and maintain a clear record of all relevant actions.
-This functionality not only improves communication within the organization but also helps maintain better accountability and transparency in business processes.